A/N: Written for Our District 13 "Missing Moments Challenge". Rated for adult language.

 "Who says you're living here?"
 I ask as I take the box from Miche.
 I don't trust him not to drop it.
 His mouth is still wide open.

 "You wouldn't take me in, little brother?" he pleads jokingly.
 He follows me as I walk into the kitchen.

 "You have a house," I remind him.

-"Yeah, I guess I don't want you around either," he says automatically.
+"Yeah, I guess I don't want you around either," he says automatically as a playful jab.
 Both of us freeze.
 There is a definite and empty pause that follows.
 His teasing smile falls into a distasteful frown.
-Ignoring the silence, Miche clears his throat.
+We're brothers.
+We always give each other a hard time.
+The Games touched parts of my life I never even thought of.
+Miche clears his throat.
+He moves on without addressing the silence.
 "Well, what about Rilee?
-You going to leave him to live with Mom and Dad?"
+Are you going to leave him to live with Mom and Dad?"

 "No. You're not," I say unapologetically as I open up one of the boxes.

 "I just dislike you in general," I scoff.
-I begin pulling out items and setting them on the cold, granite counter.
+I begin pulling out items and setting them on the counter.
 Cookie cutters, a rolling pin, colanders, a glass mixing bowl—thankfully, not busted—and a few spatulas to name a few.
 A strange assortment of items for a guy my age to have; even stranger considering they were all gifts from my mom.
-Even birthdays had to have a sense of practicality to them in our household.
+They were really just additional items for the bakery's use disguised as presents.
+Even birthdays had to have a sense of practicality to them.
 At least we always had a cake.

 "Why is the youngest one always such a brat?"
 Rilee whines.

 "Because his older brothers were never willing to share with him."